blizam/docs/Docs/joomla/templates/citadel/particle_video.md

 | Particle Name | Enter the name you would like to assign to the particle.
 This only appears in the back end. |
 | CSS Classes   | Sets any CSS class(es) you want to have apply to the particle's content.                    |
 | Title         | Enter a title for the particle.                                                             |
+| Blocks        | Create an addtional row(s) for a video within the particle.

 ### Item Options